 Our Class Action practice provides access to court for people who otherwise could not afford to vindicate their rights.
 We take on the largest corporations in America and the best legal talent that their money can buy.

-As part of our Class Action practice, we have litigated against some of America’s largest companies, including AT &T, Merck, Johnson and Johnson, Fidelity, NY Life, MetLife, Prudential, Sprint and Tyco.
-We have recovered substantial amounts for our clients, including $100 million from Time Warner, $70 million from Tyco, $ 44 million from Merck and $40 million from Cardinal Health.
+As part of our Class Action practice, we have litigated against some of America’s largest companies, including AT&T, Merck, Unilever/Conopco, Fidelity, JP Morgan, Sprint and Tyco.
+While every case is different and recoveries in one case do not guarantee success in another, we have recovered substantial amounts for our clients in numerous class action lawsuits, including $100 million from Time Warner, $70 million from Tyco, $44 million from Merck and $40 million from Cardinal Health.

 Judges around the country have recognized IKR’s superior skills in class action lawsuits.
 For example, in a case against Merck, the court stated, “[w]hat is clear is that [IKR] does have substantial experience in this area and much more experience than other contenders.”
 Similarly, the court in a case against Tyco found that IKR and its co-counsel “have the necessary resources, skill and commitment to effectively represent the proposed class” and “extensive experience in both leading class actions and prosecuting ERISA claims.”
 In a case against Cardinal Health, the court also noted IKR’s “extensive experience in ERISA litigation,” the “high level of ERISA expertise” and “several well-argued briefs . . . on a range of issues.”